-As noted in the section “Do we know what causes Waldenstrom macroglobulinemia?” scientists are making great progress in understanding how changes in DNA can cause normal lymphocytes to develop into lymphoma cells.
+As noted in the section “Do we know what causes Waldenstrom macroglobulinemia?” scientists are making great progress in understanding how changes in DNA can cause normal lymphocytes to develop into WM cells.

 Chemotherapy and targeted therapies

-Some of the newer types of drugs that have shown promise against WM include:
+Some of the newer types of drugs that have shown promise or are being tested against WM include: